My Learning Lineage

 As a colleague, Tamara’s dedication to social justice, activism, and humanitarian work has profoundly influenced me and my practice.
 Her approach to integrating these values into mental health care has shaped how I view my role in societal transformation, both in my work and on a broader global scale.
 Her influence inspires me to bring a socially conscious lens to all aspects of my practice and beyond.

-Dr. Panicha McGuire, PsyD, LMFT, RPT
+Dr. Panicha McGuire, PsyD, LMFT, RPT-S

 As a licensed marriage and family therapist and registered play therapist, Dr. Panicha’s work in neurodiversity-affirming care has deepened my understanding of how systemic barriers—including ableism and colonial mental health frameworks have impacted neurodivergent individuals.
 Her insights challenge deficit-based models, emphasizing self-determination and honoring diverse ways of thinking and being.
 I continue to integrate practices that support neurodivergent autonomy, reduce harm in traditional therapeutic spaces, and foster truly inclusive healing.